-EC § 54444.2 - Migrant Education: Remove if inapplicable: DISTRICT receives migrant education fund and services and will actively solicit parental involvement in the planning operation and evaluation of its programs through the establishment of a parent advisory council.
+EC § 54444.2 - Migrant Education: Holtville Unified School District receives migrant education funds and services and will actively solicit parental involvement in the planning operation and evaluation of its programs through the establishment of a parent advisory council.
 Parents have the sole authority to determine the composition of the council.